opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

 also be made (in the proper order).

-.. c:function:: int CVBBDPrecReInit(void* cvode_mem, sunindextype mudq, sunindextype mldq, realtype dqrely)
+.. c:function:: int CVBBDPrecReInit(void* cvode_mem, sunindextype mudq, sunindextype mldq, sunrealtype dqrely)

    The function ``CVBBDPrecReInit`` re-initializes the CVBBDPRE preconditioner.